Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 Five positions for floor adjustments allow you to regulate the suction power depending on the surface you’re cleaning.

 This makes it safer for your hardwood floors, which often don’t need strong power.

 If you’re planning to vacuum carpeted areas, this device still provides 12 amps of suction power using two motors.
 That’s 20 percent more air power than most other upright devices.

 This device doesn’t only allow multi-surface floor cleaning.
 It also comes with a set of four attachments.

 A combination tool allows easy dusting, while the “Pet Handi Mate” is designed to remove pet hair on upholstery.
-The crevice tool is also included and should trap dirt in tiny places.
+The crevice tool traps dirt in tight places.

-A telescoping wand is the fourth attachment, which attaches to the included side hose.
-It makes the three previous tools even handier, extending your reach up to 10 feet further.
+A telescoping wand is the fourth attachment, which connects to the included side hose to extend your reach an extra 10 feet.

 Dust Bags Needed

 For anyone else, dust bags often represent an extra cost compared to dust bins.
 If you have allergies, though, dust bags are useful.